 Food was hidden inside his pillowcase and under the mattress.
 One paper-crammed bin became three.
 Soon, chunks of wood, cardboard and used art supply scraps were piled in corners and under the bed in case there was an opportunity to use them one day.
 When I walked in to find him stapling a 2×5 foot piece of trash onto his wall, I didn’t know if I should laugh or cry.
 He had found it on the road on the way home from school and thought he would keep it “just in case.”

 As frustrating as the hoarding grew, it was the least of our trouble.
-Angry outbursts, threats, tears, lying, fighting, night terrors and a scary darkness began to rise up in his little mind.
+Angry outbursts, threats, tears, lying, fighting, night terrors and a scary darkness descended on his little mind.
 We did the best we could and sought help everywhere.
 Psychologists and psychiatrists came and went; he continued to rage refusing to speak.

 We prayed and comforted and medicated and talked and held and cried and promised to always love come what may.
 The hoarding and the emotions still grew.